anhowe/scratch/mesos-marathon-vmss/README.md

 1. a set of 1,3,5 masters in a master specific availability set.
 Each master's SSH can be accessed via the public dns address at ports 2200..2204

-2. a set of agents behind in an agent specific availability set.
-The agent VMs must be accessed through the master, or jumpbox
+2. a set of agents in an agent specific scale set.
+The agent VMs must be accessed through the master

 3. if chosen, a windows or linux jumpbox